 Check out some of the most recent studies:

 Many projects focus on planting fast-growing, single-species tree plantations.
 While these projects offer some short-term economic opportunities, they suffer from high failure rates and a lack of ecological stability.

 The early growing years are the most critical for a restoration project.
 In highly degraded landscapes, the overstory that protects young saplings doesn’t exist.
 This leaves them particularly vulnerable to drought, invasive species, disease, pests, overgrazing, and wildfire.
 Yet once established, structurally complex native ecosystems are far more resilient than plantations to weather and environmental variations sure to occur over decades of growth.

 We provide partners with the tools, training, and financing to properly establish and support native-species projects through the critical early years and beyond.
 In particular, solar-powered desalination, combined with a focus on native species adapted to a specific location, makes it possible for plants to survive the critical early years and reestablish a self-sustaining ecosystem.

 Planting a tree sounds easy.
 But restoring an ecosystem is not.
 It requires specific ecological knowledge, the right tools, early-stage financial support, and long-term management.

-It’s not simple, but it is possible.
-Terraformation provides detailed and location-specific training, tools, and resources to overcome each of these challenges, helping partners establish ecosystems that will thrive for generations.
+Large-scale reforestation is not simple, but it is possible.
+Terraformation’s Seed to Carbon Forest Accelerator provides restoration teams with detailed and location-specific training, tools, and resources to overcome each of these challenges, helping partners establish ecosystems that will thrive for generations.

 Given enough time, and left undisturbed, many ecosystems can naturally regenerate.
 But natural regeneration can be slow, or nearly impossible, in arid regions and highly degraded landscapes, where few native seed sources remain, and invasive species can outcompete slow-growing native plants.